New Vendee Globe leader and encourging signs from Hugo Boss

 Early Monday morning (23 Nov) and and the 08:00 hour Vendee Globe report shows a new leader . . .
 Charlie Dalin on APIVIA now leading from Thomas Ruyant on LinkedOut.

-Jean Le Cam on Yes we Cam! issome 260 nm behind the leading pair in third place, with Kevin Escoffier on PRB in fourth.
+Jean Le Cam on Yes we Cam! is some 260 nm behind the leading pair in third place, with Kevin Escoffier on PRB in fourth.

 The damaged Hugo Boss of Alex Thomson is fifth, and as we wait to hear from Alex it appears he is back pointing in the right direction and sailing at 5.5 knots.